Resources that may Help us Put Research into Practice

 CLICK HERE to download online - download the pdf files.

 CLICK HERE to purchase in hard copy.

 The "Catch Up" decodable books from this company are so effective for my Gr.
-4 - adult students, some of them cannot wait to learn the next spelling pattern to be able to read the next book.
-This series moves quickly through the spelling patterns though, so it takes a bit of time to be able to teach them what they need to know before moving on to the next book (mostly because I work with children who need a LOT of repetition).
-It is a bit slow going sometimes, but the anticipation builds...
+4 - adult students, some of them cannot wait to learn the next spelling pattern to be able to read the next book!
+However, the series moves very quickly through the spelling patterns though, so it takes a bit of time to be able to teach them what they need to know before moving on to the next book.

 These are my favourite decodable books for very beginning readers.
 Written by Nora Gaydos, these stories are cute and make sense, and they help children read with fluency due to lots of repetition.